DhruvGoyal-create/Smart-Spend-AI/README.md

-# Smart Spend Trracking System
+# Smart Spend Tracking System

 A comprehensive financial tracking and management application with AI-powered support.